agraef/raptor7/README.md

 You'll need a recent Launchpad version.
 The present implementation has been developed on, and tested with, the Launchpad Pro MK3.
 Raptor will try to detect which Launchpad model you have connected at startup, however, and the Launchpad Mini MK3 and Launchpad X devices should also work.
 But at present I can't test these, so try at your own risk.

 A custom MIDI map is included, see launchpad.map in the data subdirectory.
-Also check the comments in that file to find out more about Raptor's Launchpad implementation.
+Please check the comments in that file to find out more about Raptor's Launchpad implementation.
+Also, there's a little cheat sheet to help you get familiar with the most important fader and pad assignments, see raptor7-cheatsheet.pdf in the doc subdirectory.

 **IMPORTANT:** In contrast to the other controllers, this device needs to be connected to its own MIDI port, port #3, on *both* input and output, as the communication protocol is rather complicated and involves a lot of messages going back and forth between Pd and the device.